By: Dr Waseem Alzaher, Founder, Cannabis Clinic

 “Once I realised how much medicinal cannabis can help our patients and how poorly some of them have been treated by society and the healthcare system, I decided it was my obligation to take a professional stance and make a public association between medicinal cannabis and myself.
 This has allowed me to pursue the utilisation of this natural plant to help people.” – Dr Waseem

 And I have not looked back.
-Now that the Cannabis Clinic has seen over 1000 patients from across New Zealand, I am pleased to say we are doing what we all set out as doctors to achieve right from the start – we are helping people live a better life.
+Now that the Cannabis Clinic has seen thousands of patients from across New Zealand, I am pleased to say we are doing what we all set out as doctors to achieve right from the start – we are helping people live a better life.